 Sound too good to be true?
 Well, take a look at these two offers and see if they don't put a smile on your face.

 This card has no annual fee and boasts a pretty good rewards program that features rotating categories subject to quarterly spend cap in combined purchases and activating the bonus each quarter.
-And for a limited time you can earn a $200 bonus after you spend $500 on purchases with the card within the first three months of opening your account.
+And currently you can earn a $100 bonus after you spend $500 on purchases with the card within the first three months of opening your account.
 You can also earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3‐month period.
 These purchases need to be "qualified transactions," cash advances are not considered qualified transactions.
 The downside of this card is that if you don't have excellent credit, you might get stuck with a high APR.

 With this card, you can earn 40,000 bonus points when you spend $4,000 on purchases within the first three months of opening your account.
 Yes, that's a lot of money to spend in three months and that's who this card is meant for--big spenders who have an above average income.
 These purchases need to be "qualified transactions" cash advances don't count.